uktrade/iigb-beta-content/content/beta/industries/food-and-drink-manufacturing/overview/en_US.md

 There are opportunities in the poultry supply chain as the UK is currently a net importer of both chicken and eggs.

-Consumer spending on chicken is around 2.5 billion GBP.
+Annual UK consumer spending on chicken is around 2.5 billion GBP.

-The largest sector of imports, by both volume and value remains fresh/frozen whole chickens with a 50% value share and 53% by volume.
+The largest sector of imports, by both volume and value remains fresh or frozen whole chickens with a 50% value share and 53% by volume.

 The UK egg market was valued at 965 million GBP in 2016-7 and has grown for the preceding 7 years.
 More than half of eggs sold were 'free range'.